AdaCore/why3/doc/whyml.rst

 -------------------

 The fourth problem is probably the most challenging one.
-We have to verify the implementation of a program which solves the :math:`N`-queens
+We have to verify the implementation of a program which solves the *N*-queens
-puzzle: place :math:`N` queens on an :math:`N \times N` chess board so that no queen can capture another one with a legal move.
+puzzle: place *N* queens on an *N*×*N* chess board so that no queen can capture another one with a legal move.
 The program should return a placement if there is a solution and indicates that there is no solution otherwise.
-A placement is a :math:`N`-element array which assigns the queen on row :math:`i` to its column.
+A placement is a *N*-element array which assigns the queen on row *i* to its column.
 Thus we start our module by importing arithmetic and arrays:

 .. code-block:: whyml

     module NQueens
-      use import int.Int
+      use int.Int
-      use import array.Array
+      use array.Array

-The code is a simple backtracking algorithm, which tries to put a queen on each row of the chess board, one by one (there is basically no better way to solve the :math:`N`-queens puzzle).
+The code is a simple backtracking algorithm, which tries to put a queen on each row of the chess board, one by one (there is basically no better way to solve the *N*-queens puzzle).
 A building block is a function which checks whether the queen on a given row may attack another queen on a previous row.
 To verify this function, we first define a more elementary predicate, which expresses that queens on row